- Visiting Chesapeake?

 Discarded furniture, hot-water heaters, refrigerators, other household appliance, other large items.
 Items that are not allowed include hazardous waste, construction and demolition debris, manufacturing process debris and loose or dangerous refuse.
 Hazardous waste requires proper disposal at a SPSA Transfer Station.

 *Grass clippings and leaves can be bagged in clear plastic bags or paper compostable bags and placed at the curb on your scheduled collection day without a bulk reservation.
 Limit is 30 bags per week per residence (except in November and December when the limit is 50 bags).

 Bulk waste cannot be placed at the curb for collection any earlier than three (3) work days prior to your regularly scheduled collection day.

-Bulk waste should be placed as close as possible to the curb or roadside and away from obstructions such as telephone poles or fire hydrants.
+Bulk waste should be placed as close as possible to the curb or roadside and away from obstructions such as telephone poles, overhead wires, water meters or fire hydrants.
 It must not block the passage of vehicles, pedestrians or drainage.

 Bulk Household Items are limited to 12 times per year per residence.
 Bulk Yard/Tree Debris collections are not limited.